 The CHP plant is part of the company’s energy and sustainability strategy to improve environmental and social impacts while reducing costs.

-In 2013, Derek O’Connor, Facilities Engineering and Structural Manager, Bausch + Lomb, led the company to achieve ISO50001 certification, the first Bausch + Lomb site worldwide to achieve this, by introducing a number of energy reduction projects to include LED lighting, variable speed drives and energy efficient chillers, to name but a few.
+In 2013, Derek O’Connor, Facilities Engineering and Structural Manager, Bausch + Lomb, led the company to achieve ISO50001 certification, the first Bausch + Lomb site worldwide to achieve this.
+A number of energy reduction projects were introduced, including LED lighting, variable speed drives and energy efficient chillers.

-Following an internal competitive tendering and detailed technical analysis process, the contract was awarded to Edina, a leading supplier, installer and maintenance provider for CHP and on-site power generation.
+Following a competitive tendering and detailed technical analysis process, the contract was awarded to Edina, a leading supplier, installer and maintenance provider for CHP and on-site power generation.

 Edina were awarded the contract based on a number of key deciding factors.

-Firstly, the MWM generator set proposed was best suited to meet the sites energy needs, offering market leading electrical and thermal efficiency, low operating and service costs and high reliability and availability.
+Firstly, Edina is the sole distributor of high-efficiency MWM gas engine generators in Ireland and the UK.
+These generator sets were ideally suited to this project because of their electrical and thermal performance, low operating and service costs and high reliability and availability.

 Secondly, Edina has an extensive portfolio of delivering successful CHP installations on time and within budget across a number of industry sectors within Ireland and the UK.

-Lastly, Edina has one of the largest after-sales service teams in Ireland and was able to confidently demonstrate that the company has the necessary capabilities and infrastructure in place to support the CHP over its lifecycle.
+Finally, Edina has one of the largest after-sales service and engineering teams in Ireland and has the necessary capabilities and infrastructure in place to support the CHP over its lifecycle.